 The Advanced Placement Program : AP Central site includes information for teachers about AP and has links to information about discussion groups for AP teachers of several languages.

-The ALAA, Applied Linguistics Association of Australia now has a WWW site.
+The ALAA, Applied Linguistics Association of Australia has a Web site.

 The ATA, American Translators Association is of interest to language teachers working in translation services.